MinaProtocol/mina/frontend/website/docs/glossary.md

 A Coda node that is able to verify the state of the network trustlessly.
 In Coda, every node is a full node since all nodes can receive and verify zk-SNARKs.

-####Kademlia

-A distributed hash table (DHT) for decentralized peer-to-peer networks.
-Coda uses Kademlia for peer discovery, so that nodes can find neighbor nodes to share information about the network state.

 ####Node

 A node is a machine running the coda daemon.